No Win, No Fee Pleural Thickening Compensation Claims

 Unlike pleural thickening, which can affect a person’s ability to breathe effectively, pleural plaques do not cause long-term health issues, nor does their presence mean that a person will later develop an asbestos-related illness like Asbestosis, Mesothelioma or Asbestos Lung Cancer.
 Because they do not have the same health implications, it is not possible to claim compensation for pleural plaques in England and Wales.

-How Much Compensation Could I get for a Pleural Thickening Claim?
+Claiming Compensation for Pleural Thickening

 Our specialist lawyers at The Compensation Experts have a comprehensive understanding of awards for asbestos-related illnesses and will put together a strong claim to ensure you receive the money to which you are entitled.